-- When exploring tidepools or coral, wear protective footwear (like reef shoes) to prevent coral cuts (and keep an eye on the ocean, too).
-When swimming near coral, be careful.
-Coral is sharp and cuts can be painful and get easily infected.
+- When exploring tidepools or reefs, wear protective footwear (like reef shoes) to prevent cuts–and keep an eye on the ocean, too.
+Don’t walk on coral, and when swimming near coral be cautious.
+Coral is sharp and the resulting cuts can be painful and get easily infected.

 - After heavy rains, stay out of the ocean until the water clears.
 Don’t swim in the mouths of rivers or streams or in any murky areas.
 Murky waters attract predators (think “shark”), and you don’t want to be mistaken for a fish or turtle when they are looking for a snack.